High-Resolution Sensing in Communication-Centric ISAC: Deep Learning and Parametric Methods

 \section{Conclusion}

-In this paper, we have introduced two novel approaches, IFFT-\ac{C2VNN} and PARAMING and , for joint sensing parameter estimation in a communication-centric bistatic \ac{ISAC} configuration, where a passive radar leverages the downlink communication signals from an existing infrastructure to estimate the sensing parameters for multiple targets in the environment.
-PARAMING employs a parameterized approach that integrates system-specific characteristics, such as array geometries, to extract the sensing parameters from a Hankel matrix derived from the estimated \ac{CSI}.
-In contrast, the IFFT-\ac{C2VNN} employs a \ac{DL}-based convolutional architecture to process the estimated channel matrix for parameter estimation.
+In this paper, we introduced two approaches, IFFT-\ac{C2VNN} and PARAMING, for joint sensing-parameter estimation in a communication-centric bistatic \ac{ISAC} configuration, where a passive radar leverages downlink communication signals from existing infrastructure to estimate the parameters of multiple targets in the environment.
+PARAMING is a parametric method that exploits system-specific characteristics, such as array geometries, to extract the sensing parameters from a Hankel matrix constructed from the estimated \ac{CSI}.
+In contrast, IFFT-\ac{C2VNN} uses a \ac{DL}-based convolutional architecture to process the estimated channel for parameter estimation.
 Performance results underscore the effectiveness of the proposed methods in enhancing the sensing capabilities within communication-centric \ac{ISAC} systems while also reducing the computational complexity.
-Future research directions include extending the estimation framework to fully capture the multidimensional aspect of the sensing problem by incorporating both azimuth and elevation angles, \acp{ToA}, Doppler shifts, and the fully polarimetric complex path weights.
+Future research directions include extending the estimation framework to fully capture the multidimensional nature of the problem by incorporating both azimuth and elevation angles, \acp{ToA}, Doppler shifts, and fully polarimetric per-path complex gains.
 This extension should also consider realistic factors such as local scattering, path loss, synchronization offsets, and cross-polarization effects to ensure robustness and adaptability in diverse scenarios.
 While this work focuses on a single passive radar, a natural next step is multi-radar cooperative sensing.
 Key challenges include scalability, time/frequency synchronization, inter-radar association, and information-fusion strategies.